-This can help to protect against 12 types of cancer.
-Visit our Risk Factors section to find out more.
+This can help to protect against 13 types of cancer.
+Visit our cancer risk factors section to find out more.

 Feel fuller on fewer calories by swapping high-calorie processed foods such as biscuits, cakes, crisps and fast foods like pizza, chip and burgers, for fibre-rich wholegrains, vegetables, pulses and fruit.